By Tim Lambert

 The 1905 revolution in Russia began when Father George Gapon led a peaceful march on Sunday 22 January 1905.
 The marchers wanted higher pay and a 10-hour working day.
 They marched through St Petersburg to the Winter Palace.
 However, the palace guard opened fire killing hundreds of people.
 Following ‘bloody Sunday’ there were riots by peasants and Russia was hit by a wave of strikes.
 There were also mutinies in the army and navy.
 Finally, in October 1905, Russia was paralyzed by a general strike.

 Nicholas II was forced to give in and agreed to form a representative assembly called a Duma.
 However, Nicholas had no intention of giving up his position as an autocrat (sole ruler).
 Four dumas were held but each one had less power than the last.
-By 1917 the Russian people were disillusioned and were willing to support another revolution.
+By 1917 the people were disillusioned and were willing to support another revolution.

 The Tsarist regime was also discredited by its association with Georgi Rasputin c.1872-1916.
 He was, supposedly, a holy man who came to St Petersburg in 1903.
-People believed Rasputin had the power to heal diseases.
+Some people believed Rasputin had the power to heal diseases.
 From 1905 the Tsar’s wife Alexandra came under his influence.
 She believed he could heal her son Alexei, who was a hemophiliac.
 (Rasputin may have used hypnosis to calm the boy and stop him bleeding).
 However, Rasputin was a scandalous figure, known for drinking and outrageous behavior.
 He was finally assassinated in December 1916.

 Meanwhile, there were severe shortages on the home front.
 In March 1917 a shortage of bread in Petrograd (as St Petersburg had been renamed) led to riots.
 This time the soldiers in the city joined the rioters.
 The Tsarist regime quickly collapsed.
 Nicholas abdicated.
 A provisional government made up of deputies from the Duma then ruled Russia.
 A moderate Socialist named Alexander Kerensky became prime minister.